The intent of sick time is to serve as protection against loss of income due to illness or non-work-related injury.

 - Full time staff may use up to 12 sick days (90 hours) a year to care for a sick dependent or seriously ill parent.

-- Part-time staff who work more than 50% FTE are eligible for a pro-rated amount of family sick time consistent with the sick time accrual section of this policy.
+- Part-time staff who work at least 50% FTE are eligible for a pro-rated amount of family sick time consistent with the sick time accrual section of this policy.

 - Employees must notify their supervisors in advance, or within the first 1/2 hour following their normal starting time, of the need to take sick time.